-Your air vents and ducts are a key part in home heating and cooling by distributing temperature-controlled air to the rest of your home.
+Your air vents and ducts play an integral role in home heating and cooling by distributing temperature-controlled air to the rest of your home.
 However, some homeowners aren’t aware that ducts and vents need regular care to function their best.
-A buildup of dirt inside vents and ducts can not only put a strain on your HVAC system, leading to breakdowns and premature replacement, it can also negatively affect your home’s indoor air quality.
-Poor indoor air quality is known to contribute to certain health and respiratory issues.
+A buildup of dirt inside vents and ducts can not only put a strain on your HVAC system, leading to breakdowns and premature replacement, it has been known to negatively affect your home’s indoor air quality.
+Poor indoor air quality can be attributed to certain health and respiratory issues.
 When the air in your home travels through dirty ducts and vents, it may often dislodge dirt, dust, pollen, animal dander, and other types of contaminants, carrying them all into your home—and likewise into your lungs.
 Knowing how to care for and clean your home’s vents and ducts may also help improve your home’s energy efficiency, as well as the health and comfort of your family.

 Using and Cleaning Your Vents